Medication Search: Kadcyla

 Pregnancy: This medication can cause deformities and possibly death to the developing baby if it is used by the mother during pregnancy.
 Trastuzumab emtansine should not be used during pregnancy due to the risk of harm to the baby.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if trastuzumab emtansine passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age.